 Step 2: Make critical feedback normal with Greg Cohen's “magic feedback” method.

 Some years ago, Stanford’s Geoffrey Cohen led a team of researchers to see if a certain way of framing critical feedback from teacher to student might improve student experiences in school.
 The intervention worked so well that Daniel Coyle later popularized it as “magic feedback.”
-The tweak was remarkable—“magic,” in Coyle’s words—in at least two ways: first, it was simple, and second, it was effective.
+The tweak was remarkable — “magic,” in Coyle’s words — in at least two ways: first, it was simple, and second, it was effective.

 In the study, college students in the experimental condition were told, “I’m giving you this feedback because I have high expectations and I know you can meet them,” whereas students in the control condition were simply given the critical feedback without the magical line.
 Those who received the magical line were more likely to make revisions to their essays and indicate that they trusted their teachers (Yeager et al., 2014).

 Now obviously, the feedback wasn’t a magic spell.
 My point in sharing it is not that you’ll photocopy a bunch of little lines like this and paste them into your Google Classroom response templates.
-Rather, it’s that you’ll internalize this idea that your students need to hear both that you have high expectations for your students and that you know this particular student can reach those expectations.
+Rather, it’s that you’ll internalize this idea that your students need to hear that you have high expectations for your students and that you know this particular student can reach those expectations.

-Step 3: Make difficulty desirable–something they literally can't succeed without.
+Step 3: Make difficulty desirable — something they literally can't succeed without.

-What we want here is to make odd and unseemly to not seek some measure of challenge in a given class.
+What we want here is to make it odd and unseemly to not seek some measure of challenge in a given class.
 Here are some methods that can help.

-Creating a “Do hard things” ethos in your classroom
+Creating a “do hard things” ethos in your classroom

-The best way that I’ve found for doing this is to frame secondary education as a worthy challenge for any youngster.
+The best way I’ve found for doing this is to frame secondary education as a worthy challenge for any youngster.
 I want to make “doing hard things” an ideal for my students, not a chore.
 I do this via the following:

-- Hanging a sign above my whiteboard that reads “Do hard things.”
-I periodically explain what I mean with this sign via Mini-Sermons (see Strategy 4 in The Will to Learn or this guide).
+- Hanging a sign above my whiteboard that reads “Do hard things.” — I periodically explain what I mean with this sign via Mini-Sermons (see Strategy 4 in The Will to Learn or this guide)

-- Challenging common notions that my students or the broader culture hold regarding low expectations or comparing oneself to an arbitrary measure.
+- Challenging common notions that my students or the broader culture hold regarding low expectations or comparing oneself to an arbitrary measure

 Sharing stories of folks who link struggle to success

 Each Monday, Mr. Cooper kicks class off after the warm-up with a brief video from former U.S. Navy SEAL Jocko Willink.
 The video is titled “This Is Gonna Suck,” and in it Jocko, in memorable style, elaborates on the idea that good things are often hard.
-“This advice,” Mr. Cooper says to his students, “is simple but not easy—just like a lot of others keys to success in life.
+“This advice,” Mr. Cooper says to his students, “is simple but not easy — just like a lot of others keys to success in life.”

-The next week Mr. Cooper shares a video titled “Look for Work,” in which Jocko describes how he expects his SEAL team members to be always looking to improve.
+The next week Mr. Cooper shares a video titled “Look for Work,” in which Jocko describes how he expects his SEAL team members to always be looking to improve.
 After sharing this video, Mr. Cooper will use this language with his students when they finish a task early.

 A few weeks later, Mr. Cooper shares a Jocko video titled “Bust That Door,” in which the main idea is that when you are confronted with a hard task, the most difficult but best thing is to get started.
 Mr. Cooper likes to connect this to his students’ propensity for procrastination.

-“Procrastination seems goods in the moment,” he says, “but it typically doesn’t help you.”
+“Procrastination seems good in the moment,” he says, “but it typically doesn’t help you.”
 And so on he goes, using Jocko’s brief videos from Instagram to give his students a dose of perspective on struggle from a former SEAL.

 Here’s why it works: